 3. How do you pray for Vietnam and fellow believers?

 “[I pray that] the Lord will still keep persecution in Vietnam.
 We don’t pray for it to go away or for freedom.
-We pray for the gospel to have freedom to break through barriers.
+We pray for the gospel to have the freedom to break through barriers.
 [Through this I want to] excite the younger generation and raise up faithful workers who will go through difficult circumstances.”

 “I pray for the authorities because they do things contrary to God’s word.
 We pray for them to have a chance to repent.”